How to Qualify for a Veterinary Practice Loan

 - advisory team or support structure

-A first-time owner can absolutely qualify, but lenders often want to see that the borrower has either direct experience or a realistic plan to manage the transition into ownership.
+A first-time owner can absolutely qualify, but lenders often want to see that the borrower has either direct experience or a realistic plan for managing the transition to ownership.
+The more clearly you can show that you understand both the clinical and business side of the practice, the more confidence that can create.

 Liquidity and Down Payment Position